 The Forecourt has the largest capacity of any Opera House venue.
 International stars including Jamiroquai, Florence + The Machine, The National and Sting have performed there.

 The biggest crowd to ever attend a performance at Sydney Opera House was in 1996 for the 'Farewell to the World' outdoor concert by the band Crowded House.
 It was televised around the world.
-A Decade later, Crowded House announced its return to the Opera House with an encore performance on the Forecourt.
+Twenty years later, Crowded House returned to the Opera House with an encore performance on the Forecourt.

 The Concert Hall is the largest internal venue, with 2,679 seats.